-The categorisation schemes defined in the OCCI specification all use the http://schemas.ogf.org/occi/ base URL.
+The categorization schemes defined in the OCCI specification all use the http://schemas.ogf.org/occi/ base URL.
 This base URL is reserved for OCCI an MUST NOT be used by service provider extensions.

-A Category instance have zero or more associated Attribute instances.
-Each Attribute, see section 5.3.2, describes the name and properties of single attribute.
+184 A Category instance3 has zero or more associated Attribute instances.
+Each Attribute, see section 5.3.2, 185 describes the name and properties of a single attribute.

-4 5.3.2 Attribute
+186 5.3.2 Attribute

-The Attribute type has a composite relationship to Category and defines the name and properties of client discoverable OCCI Attributes.
-Table 2 defines the model attributes the Attribute type MUST implement to be compliant.
+187 The Attribute type has a composite relationship to Category and defines the name and properties of client

+188 readable Attributes.
+Table 3 defines the model attributes the Attribute type MUST implement to be compliant.

-Model attribute Туре Multiplicity Client Mutability Description name String 1 Immutable OCCI Attribute name. type Enum {string, number, boolean} 01 Immutable OCCI Attribute type. mutable Boolean 01 Immutable OCCI Attribute mutability. required Boolean 01 Immutable Whether the OCCI Attribute must be supplied by the client at instance creation-time. default String 01 Immutable OCCI Attribute default value. description String 01 Immutable A description of the OCCI Attribute.
+Model attribute Туре Value Multiplicity Required Client Mutability Description name String 1 Yes Immutable Attribute name. type Enum {Object, List, Hash} 1 Yes Immutable Attribute type. mutable Boolean 1 Yes Immutable Attribute mutability. required Boolean 1 Yes Immutable Whether the Attribute must be supplied by the client at instance creation-time. pattern Object 01 - Immutable Attribute pattern expressed in a rendering-specific way. default {Object, List, Hash} 01 - Immutable Attribute default value. description String 01 - Immutable A description of the Attribute.

-Table 2.
+Table 3.
 Model attributes defined for the Attribute type.

-An OCCI Attribute name MUST be defined by Attribute.name.
-The OCCI Attribute namespace is flat and the "occi." prefix is reserved for the OCCI specification.
-Domain-specific OCCI Attribute names MUST NOT contain the "occi." prefix, instead they SHOULD use a prefix consisting of the provider's reverse domain name.
-E.g. "com.example.".
+189 An Attribute name MUST be defined by Attribute.name.
+The Attribute namespace is flat and the "occi." prefix is reserved for the OCCI specification.
+Domain-specific Attribute names MUST NOT contain the "occi." prefix,

+191 instead they SHOULD use a prefix consisting of the provider's reverse domain name.
+E.g., "com.example.".

-An Attribute MAY specify the following properties in addition to the OCCI Attribute name.
-Attribute properties are OPTIONAL but MUST be client discoverable if used.
+192 An Attribute MAY specify the following properties in addition to the Attribute name.
+Attribute properties are 193 OPTIONAL but MUST be client discoverable if used.

-204 type The type of the OCCI Attribute.
-The types supported are "String", "Number" and "Boolean".

-mutable Whether a OCCI client can change the OCCI Attribute value.
-See section 5.2.

-required If an OCCI Attribute is "required" a client MUST specify an value at instance creation-time.
+- 194 type The type of the Attribute.
+The types supported are "Object", "List" and "Hash". - 195 mutable Whether an OCCI client can change the Attribute value.
+See section 5.2. - 196 required If an Attribute is "required" a client MUST specify a value at instance creation-time.

+pattern MAY be specified in a rendering-specific format, places additional restrictions on acceptable attribute values.
+Detailed information is provided in every OCCI rendering document.

-default The default value given to an OCCI Attribute if the client does not specify a value at instance creation-time.
+default The default value given to an Attribute if the client does not specify a value at instance creation time.
 The default property is used to implement templates, see section 5.3.7.